faroedev/faroe.dev/pages/faroe-server/overview.md

 Faroe is an auth server packaged as a Go package.
 Specifically, the package provides high-level APIs for creating an auth server.

-The server provides most of backend components in a modern auth system, including sessions, email address verification, passwords, rate limiting, email address updates, password updates/resets, and user deletion.
-It exposes methods that can be called by client-side applications to sign in, validate session tokens, etc.
+Like any other auth servers, client side applications can use the server to sign in, sign up, validate session tokens, etc. It covers many aspects of your application, including:

+-   Sign up with email address verification
+-   Password sign in
+-   Sessions
+-   User email address update with email address verification
+-   User password update
+-   User password reset
+-   User deletion

-One important distinction from existing auth servers is that Faroe does not store your users.
+One important distinction from existing servers is that Faroe does not store your users.
 Users are handled by a dedicated user server.
-This server exposes a few basic methods to create, get, update, and delete users.
-Together with the Faroe auth server, they complete a full auth system for your application.
-This gives you full control of your users, while letting Faroe handling everything else.
-You decide which attributes your users have and how they are stored.

-The architecture also allows the package itself to be very flexible.
-There is no dependency on other tools, including databases.
-The storage layer is fully customizable and implementing it requires minimal code.
-The only external tools you need to bring are a some form of storage, an email server, and a way to expose the server to the internet.
+Together, they complete a full auth system for your application.

+Developers are responsible for building their own user server as part of their application.
+While this can be a bit of a hassle, it gives you full control over your user data.
+You define the attributes your users have, how they're stored, and how they're managed.
+The user server at its core is just a basic CRUD server so building it should be relatively straightforward.

+This also means that only ephemeral data is stored on the server.
+Even in a worst-case scenario such as complete data loss, your users would simply need to sign in again.
+There's no big overhead in maintaining the server.

+This architecture also removes the need of a complex storage layer in the server and the package is designed to work with any key-value storage.
+The package is lightweight and can be deployed anywhere with any type of storage - all you need is just an email server.

 To get stated, see [Setup]() page to learn how to use the package.
 Or, if you want to try out the server first, see the [Quick-start guide]() to run an prebuilt server locally.